June 26 - July 1, 2022

 - One movement of a sonata by Haydn, Mozart or Beethoven

 - At least one of the above pieces must be performed from memory, preferably two and ideally, all three

 Registration Deadline: May 31st, 2022

 First-time applicants need to submit a letter of recommendation, a personal statement (regarding their interest in this program and/or their passion for piano study), a repertoire list, and video recording (preferably via YouTube or Vimeo link; DVD is also accepted providing the DVD is clearly marked with the student's name).

-must submit only the personal statement and a current repertoire list with the application.
+Returning students must submit only the personal statement and a current repertoire list with the application.

-Enrollment Enrollment is open to high school students entering the 9th grade through those who have just completed their senior year.
+Enrollment is open to high school students entering the 9th grade through those who have just completed their senior year.
 Enrollment is limited to 15 pianists.